 - If you explicitly whitelisted ‘www.terminus.com’ then all pages copied and pasted in will have to include the ‘www’ prefix

-- If you whitelisted without the prefix such as "terminus.com" then all pages cannot include the ‘www’ prefix (Please reach out to your Terminus CSM or firstname.lastname@example.org if any domains need to be edited or added)
+- If you whitelisted without the prefix such as "terminus.com" then all pages cannot include the ‘www’ prefix (Please reach out to support through the Terminus Support Portal if any domains need to be edited or added)

 Once you start inputting web URLs, you will be asked to assign a Page Type to each.
 There are 2 types of pages that users can add to create an Engagement Model; High Value and Brand Awareness.
-In the Engagement Model algorithm, High Value pages are weighted more heavily than Brand Awareness pages.
+In the Engagement Model algorithm, High Value pages are weighted more heavily than Brand Awareness pages and only require one visit for an account to spike.
 Any web page that is not tagged High Value or Brand Awareness will not be counted in the Engagement Model algorithm.
 As a best practice, we recommend consulting with your sales leaders, and other internal stakeholders that may be leveraging this data, on how pages should be designated.